-- Hill and Jackson would then join to destroy the Federals north of the river and capture the Federal supply depot at White House Landing.
+- Hill and Jackson would then join to and capture the Federal supply depot at White House Landing.

 - Confederates under Major Generals John B. Magruder and Benjamin Huger would demonstrate against the Federal left south of the river and guard Richmond.
 The Confederates north of the river would push the Federals south until they linked with Magruder and Huger.

 Lee wrote specific instructions for Jackson, which may have been too detailed to be fully understood.
-Jackson’s assault was supposed to begin at 3 a.m., but he did not move forward to attack until 9 due to confusion and Federal artillery firing on his troops.
-Longstreet, A.P.
+Jackson’s assault was supposed to begin at 3 a.m., but he did not move forward to attack until 9 due to logistics problems and Federal artillery fire.
+The other Confederate divisions under Longstreet, A.P.
 Hill, and D.H.
-Hill, who needed Jackson to begin the attack before they went into action, waited nearly 12 hours outside Richmond for the battle to begin.
+Hill needed Jackson to start before they could go into action, so they waited nearly 12 hours outside Richmond for the battle to begin.

 Expecting Jackson to come up on his left, Hill reformed his ranks and advanced against Brigadier General George McCall’s division of Porter’s corps around 5 p.m.
 With Jackson still not in place, Hill launched a frontal attack across an open field, sending his men through swamps and creeks up to the Federal entrenchments.
 As the Confederates advanced, 36 Federal cannon fired into them.

 The major fighting ended around 9 p.m., with intermittent fire continuing.
-McClellan wired Secretary of War Edwin M. Stanton: “The firing has nearly ceased… Victory of today complete and against great odds.
+McClellan wired Stanton: “The firing has nearly ceased… Victory of today complete and against great odds.
 I almost begin to think we are invincible.”
-McClellan also wrote to his wife, “We have again whipped the Secesh.
+McClellan also wrote his wife, “We have again whipped the Secesh.
 Stonewall Jackson is the victim this time.”
 Apparently McClellan was unaware that Jackson, his former West Point classmate, did not take part in the action.

 McClellan chose neither.
-Despite Lee’s failure, he had been withdrawing Porter’s supplies all day to protect them from Jackson’s impending attack and to better concentrate the Army of the Potomac south of the Chickahominy.
+Despite Lee’s failure, Jackson was now north of Porter’s right flank, and as Porter wrote, it was time “to select which side of the Chickahominy should be held in force…” McClellan had been withdrawing Porter’s supplies all day to protect them from Jackson’s impending attack and to better concentrate the Federal army south of the Chickahominy.
 Also, the demonstrations by Magruder and Huger, the sight of Confederate observation balloons on the Federal left, and Pinkerton’s inflated estimate of enemy strength convinced McClellan that he was hopelessly outnumbered, despite urgings from subordinates to attack with the bulk of his army on the left.
+According to Porter:

-During the night, McClellan ordered Porter to withdraw eastward from Beaver Dam Creek to positions around Boatswain’s Swamp.
-McClellan also ordered his supply base transferred from White House on the York River to Harrison’s Landing on the James, asking Flag Officer Louis M. Goldsborough, commanding the North Atlantic Blockading Squadron, to begin sending supplies there.
-This was a significant move because there were no railroads on the James to transport McClellan’s heavy artillery, so he could not lay siege to Richmond as originally planned.
+McClellan chose to move Porter to positions around Gaines’ Mill and Boatswain’s Swamp.
+Because this would cut the Federals off from their supply base at White House Landing on the York River, McClellan arranged with the navy to transfer the base to Harrison’s Landing on the James River.
+This was a fateful decision because there were no railroads near this new base to transport McClellan’s heavy artillery.
+This meant he could not lay siege to Richmond as originally planned.